-The Board of Directors focused on raising the level of corporate governance principles in accordance with the Corporate Governance Code for listed companies 2017 prescribed by the Securities and Exchange Commission, the "Corporate Governance Code" (revised version) has been prepared to replace the current version, with was approved by the Board of Directors on April 12, 2019 and to prescribe a process of reviewing the application of the CG Code to suit the Company's business operations and targets, as well as its annual budget, taking into account socio-economic and environmental conditions, to be acknowledged and implemented as the operational guidelines by company directors, executives and all employees.
+The Board of Directors focused on raising the level of corporate governance principles in accordance with the Corporate Governance Code for listed companies 2017 prescribed by the Securities and Exchange Commission, the "Corporate Governance Code" (revised version) has been prepared to replace the current version, with was approved by the Board of Directors on February 21, 2025 and to prescribe a process of reviewing the application of the CG Code to suit the Company's business operations and targets, as well as its annual budget, taking into account socio-economic and environmental conditions.
+The Corporate Governance Code is to be acknowledged and implemented as operational guidelines by company directors, executives, and all employees, who are expected to adhere to these guidelines.
+The Company's business operations consist of: